astampoulis/makam-paper-funpearl/makamcode/02-stlc.md

 STUDENT.
 I will need help with the lambda typing rule, though.
 What's the equivalent of extending the context as in $\Gamma, \; x : \tau$ ?

 ADVISOR.
-Simple; we introduce a fresh constructor for terms and a new typing rule for it:
+Simple: we introduce a fresh constructor for terms and a new typing rule for it:

 ```makam
 typeof (lam T1 E) (arrow T1 T2) :- (x:term -> typeof x T1 -> typeof (E x) T2).